terms and conditions

 By accepting this proposal to engage with Cyentist, Inc., and completing the electronic signature, you agree to the following terms.

-Due to the nature of our work, which may include: research, planning, project management, development, design, analytics, client interaction and the purchase of third-party services, all payments made to Cyentist are non-refundable.
+Due to the nature of our work, which may include: strategy, research, planning, project management, development, design, copywriting, analytics, time invested in client interaction and the purchase of third-party services, all payments made to Cyentist are non-refundable.

 For fixed project Agreements, a 50% deposit is due upon acceptance of this proposal, and the balance is due upon client approval of the final work.